-The FHA only works with approved lenders, which must meet strict requirements to offer FHA loans.
+The Federal Housing Administration only works with approved lenders, which must meet strict requirements to offer FHA loans.

 2. Submit applications and documents

-When you apply for a mortgage, you must fill out a detailed application.
-Lenders will ask for documentation to support the information you provide on the application form.
+To apply for a mortgage, you must fill out a detailed application.
+Lenders also will ask for documentation to support the information you provide on the application form.

 - Social Security numbers.

 - Employment history for the past two years.

 - Gross monthly income.

 - If an applicant is self-employed: two years of tax returns, income statements, and balance sheets for their business.

 Each lender will give you a document called a loan estimate, which includes the mortgage’s interest rate, closing costs, and monthly payment.
 Make sure to apply for loans from multiple lenders, so you can compare mortgage offers and get the best deal for your situation.